 What is therapy?

 You may be thinking something like, "Me?
 Us?
 In therapy?
 C'mon, you're kidding, right?"
-Well, you are actually reading this, so lets at least see what this therapy stuff is about...
+Well, you are reading this, so lets see what this therapy stuff is about...

-- If you feel sad, unhappy, frustrated, anxious, afraid, hurt, angry, or anything other than the way you would prefer to feel, you can work with a therapist to help you figure out how to stop feeling that way and create a preferred future for yourself.
+- If you feel sad, unhappy, frustrated, anxious, afraid, hurt, angry, or anything other than the way you would prefer to feel, you can work with a therapist to help you figure out how to stop feeling that way and create a better life for yourself.

 Therapy is a confidential, collaborative process between you and your therapist.
 Together you can find answers to questions, solutions to problems, and the strength to deal with the challenges life throws at you.
-A skilled therapist will listen to you, understand your wants and needs, help you figure out what to change to make your life different than it is now, and help you implement those changes.
-The same process applies to individuals, couples, families, and groups, and therapists may use a variety of approaches, tools, and methods.
+A skilled therapist will listen to you, understand your wants and needs, help you figure out what to change, and help you plan to implement those changes.
+The same process applies to individuals, couples, and families, and therapists may employ a variety of approaches, tools, and methods.

-You come in to find support, answers, peace, joy, compassion, and happiness.
-Your therapist helps you find all those things within yourself.
+Many people come in to find help, support, coping skills, answers, peace, compassion, and happiness.
+Your therapist's job is to you find those things, often within yourself.
 They are in there somewhere!
 Feeling, adapting, growing, and changing are unique, personal experiences that belong only to you.
 A skilled therapist helps you define, create and navigate your own unique personal growth process, offering guidance, expertise, tools, suggestions, support and encouragement along the way.
 I believe half of your therapist's job is to help you figure stuff out.
 The other half is helping you help yourself.
 You know what I mean--the "teach someone to fish..." thing.

 If this sounds like something you might benefit from, please click here to contact me to arrange a confidential appointment.
-Thanks for reading; I hope this answers some of your questions.
+I hope this answers some of your questions.
 More answers may be found in the FAQ, in other areas of this site, or by calling or emailing me.